openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorted_courseware.rst

 Example: Cohort-Specific Courseware
 ***********************************

+Suppose that you create two :ref:`cohorts<Cohorts Overview>` in your course: University Alumni and Current University Students.
+Students who are not in either of these cohorts are automatically placed into a third cohort, the default cohort, when they access the courseware or discussion tabs in the course.
+For more information about enabling cohorts in your course and assigning students to cohorts, see :ref:`Enabling and Configuring Cohorts`.

-Suppose that you have two cohorts in your course: University Alumni and Current University Students.
-You intend all students to have substantially the same course experience, with the exception that only students in the two university- related cohorts will receive content that is specific to your university and therefore only of interest to them.
+You intend all students to have substantially the same course experience, with the exception that only students in the two university-related cohorts will receive content that is specific to your university and therefore only of interest to them.

 At the end of every section, you intend to include a video message from various university officials, including the university president and the dean of your